UltraEngine/Documentation/CPP/Model.md

 The model class is used for visible 3D objects.
 Models can be loaded from files or created from scratch.

-The main supported model file format is the [glTF](https://www.khronos.org/gltf/) format by Khronos.
+The main supported model file format is the [glTF](https://www.khronos.org/gltf/) format.
 Other model formats can be loaded via the [plugin](Plugins.md) system.

 | Property | Type | Description |
 |---|---|---|